Irene Burillo

 Irene Burillo Escorihuela (born 23 July 1997) is a Spanish professional tennis player.
-She has career-high WTA rankings of No. 207 in singles, achieved January 2022, and No. 173 in doubles, achieved on 17 November 2025.
-She has won one WTA 125 doubles title, and six singles and seven doubles titles on the ITF Circuit.
+She has career-high WTA rankings of world No. 205 in singles, achieved in September 2026 and No. 109 in doubles, achieved on 20 April 2026.

+She has won two WTA 125 doubles titles, and six singles and eight doubles titles on the ITF Circuit.

 Early life

 Burillo was born in Caspe, Zaragoza.
 Her father, Carlos Burillo, was a footballer.
 She has a twin brother named Carlos.
 She trains at the Ad in Tennis Academy in Barcelona.